georgelam155/cunyopenmusic/triads.md

 Take a listen below (press "play" on the upper-left hand corner) to the four different qualities:
 <iframe src="https://trinket.io/embed/music/c84ff09c8a" width="100%" height="200" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

-### 5.3 Lead-sheet symbols
+### 5.3 Lead Sheet symbols

-A triad can be summed up by a single symbol, such as a lead-sheet chord symbol.
+A triad can be summed up by a single symbol, such as a lead sheet chord symbol.
 A lead sheet symbol includes information about both root quality, as well as which pitch class occurs in the lowest voice (called the *bass* regardless of who is singing or playing that pitch).

-A lead-sheet symbol begins with a capital letter (and, if necessary, an accidental) denoting the root of the chord.
+A lead sheet symbol begins with a capital letter (and, if necessary, an accidental) denoting the root of the chord.
 That letter is followed by information about a chord’s quality:

 -   major triad: no quality symbol is added
 -   minor triad: lower-case “m”